Tax guide

 Tax Guide

-Taxes in Canada and the US?
-There's a lot to unpack.
-Things like income tax rates, payroll deductions, and tax incentives all come into play.
-If you're an expat, a cross-border worker, or a business owner, it's important to understand the differences.
+US taxes vs. taxes in Canada?
+There’s a lot to unpack.
+Income tax rates, payroll deductions, and tax incentives all play a role.
+If you’re an expat, cross-border worker, or business owner, understanding these differences is essential.

-Taxable income (CAD) Tax rate (%) Taxable income (USD) Tax rate (%)
+Taxable income (USD) Tax rate (%) Taxable income (USD) Tax rate (%)

 250,526 - 626,350 35